-Hugh Dyer's practice is restricted to advising and representing employers in labour relations and employment-related matters.
-These matters concern union and non-union employees, encompassing labour relations, negotiation and administration of collective agreements, human rights, employment standards, health and safety and other employment issues.
+Hugh Dyer is a labour and employment lawyer with extensive experience in representing both private and public sector employers, responding to their need for practical, results-oriented legal advice.
+Hugh advises on issues that concern union and non-union employees, encompassing labour relations, negotiation and administration of collective agreements, human rights, employment standards, health and safety, and other employment matters.

-- Chambers Global 2013 ranked lawyer, Employment & Labour
+- Chambers Global ranked lawyer, Employment & Labour, 2011 – 2018

 - Lecturer on labour relations, human rights and other employment law issues to groups such as the Canadian Bar Association, the Canadian Transport Lawyers’ Association, the Ontario Trucking Association, the Ontario Association of Non-Profit Homes for the Aged, the Ontario School Bus Operators’ Association, the Ontario Police Association and various for-profit and non-profit organizations

-- Co-author, "Canadian Employment Law Fact Book".
+- Co-author, Canadian Employment Law Fact Book

 - Author, Papers concerning drug and alcohol testing, labour issues in commercial transactions, attendance management, health and safety and other employment issues

-- Mandatory Retirement Prohibited in the Federal Sector?, Labour and Employment Communiqué, November 6, 2009
+- “Mandatory Retirement Prohibited in the Federal Sector?”
+Labour and Employment Communiqué, November 6, 2009

-- Key Labour and Employment Law Advice for Purchasers in the Context of a ‘Sale of Business’, The Law Society of Upper Canada, 2009
+- “Key Labour and Employment Law Advice for Purchasers in the Context of a ‘Sale of Business’”, The Law Society of Upper Canada, 2009

-- The Global Workplace 101: Issues facing multinational employers, Canadian Corporate Counsel Association Magazine, 2009
+- “The Global Workplace 101: Issues Facing Multinational Employers,” Canadian Corporate Counsel Association Magazine, 2009

-- Directors’ Personal Liability For Unpaid Wages, Labour and Employment Communiqué, December 10, 2008
+- “Directors’ Personal Liability For Unpaid Wages,” Labour and Employment Communiqué, December 10, 2008

-- Do Bargaining Unit Work Clauses Restrict the Re-Assignment of "Shared Functions"?, Labour and Employment Communiqué, May 29, 2003
+- “Do Bargaining Unit Work Clauses Restrict the Re-Assignment of ‘Shared Functions’?”
+Labour and Employment Communiqué, May 29, 2003

-- Can an Employee on Long-Term Disability be Dismissed?, Labour and Employment Communiqué, July 11, 2002
+- “Can an Employee on Long-Term Disability be Dismissed?”
+Labour and Employment Communiqué, July 11, 2002